-The Golden Retriever is grouped within the Retrievers – Flushing Dogs – Water Dogs FCI Grouping.
+The Golden Retriever belongs to the Retrievers - Flushing Dogs - Water Dogs in the FCI grouping.

-Is the Golden Retriever approved as a pet in Singapore HDB Flat?
+Is the Golden Retriever allowed as a pet in a Singapore HDB flat?

 England/Scotland, late 1800s.
 An English nobleman Lord Tweedmouth developed the modern Golden Retriever.
 Ancestors include Bloodhound, setters, Tweed water spaniels (extinct), Yellow Flat-Coated Retriever and the Curly-Coated Retriever.
 The Golden Retriever is a popular breed today, as family companions and also for obedience competitions.
 Golden Retrievers are also commonly employed in narcotics detection, as service dog for the disabled, guide dog for the blind, and also as a therapy dog.

 Behaviour and Temperament